edpscdl/cloudx-azure-course/README.md

 8. In GitHub, run the "Build and Deploy Selected Module" workflow with the current branch and all modules selected.

 9. Add Redirect URI to App registration: type=Web; value=<petstorepetapp.ingress[0].fqdn>/login/oauth2/code/

+10. Create workflow at Logic App using worlfkow.json